Coronavirus and business continuity

 Exertis has seen increased levels of demand for essential IT equipment and we are playing a critical role in supplying UK businesses and consumers, which is enabling social distancing and working from home.
 Indeed, we remain a vital link in the UK’s supply chain, supporting customers who are providing the technology solutions that are needed by key workers, organisations and emergency services.
-Consequently, we remain fully operational helping to keep people safe and the economy moving, whilst fully complying with government initiatives and regulation.
+Consequently, we remain fully operational, helping to keep people safe and the economy moving, whilst fully complying with government guidance and regulations.

 What actions have you taken to address the current coronavirus crisis?

 Exertis has implemented its pandemic Crisis Management Plan and our response to the crisis is being managed and closely monitored by a Crisis Management Team, led by our Chief Executive and other senior Board members.